saranyakirankodali/content-source-control-git/README.md

 README
 ======

-A simple application that does nothing useful except to practice with source code.
+HI A simple application that does nothing useful except to practice with source code.

 You will need to have the GNU C++ compiler installed on your system.